ACJF Grant Criteria

 - Are based on proven program models.

-- Are well-timed in light of implementation and expected outcome.
+- Are well-timed in light of implementation and expected outcome(s).

-- Will be a part of a long-term strategy for developing solutions to a significant Alabama problem.
+- Provide a strategy for developing long-term solutions to a significant Alabama problem.

-- Demonstrate a reasonable opportunity for success with the funding available
+- Demonstrate a reasonable chance of success with the funding available.